 Planning is underway by the Pigeon Historical Society to relocate and restore two cabins originally located in the Christian German Agricultural and Benevolent Society of Ora et Labora.
-The 1800s German Methodist religious colony that was founded by Emil Baur.
+In the 1800s German Methodist religious colony was founded by Emil Baur.
 Baur was sent by the elders of the famous utopian Harmony Society colony in Economy Pennsylvania to create a new settlement in northern Michigan.
-One of the cabins belongs to the Baur family and the other to the Notter family.
+One Ora Labora cabin belongs to the Baur family and the other to the Notter family.

 The Ora Labora colony was located near the tip of Michigan’s Thumb on Wild Fowl Bay just north of present-day Bay Port in McKinley Township.
 The community lasted from 1861 until 1871.
 At its height, the colony had over 288 German-speaking residents and about 75 buildings and structures.
 The town’s streets were neatly laid out and the rows of cabins bloomed with fruit trees and gardens.

 The town had a general store, church, post office, tannery, and gristmill.
 At the center was a community oven in the town’s Stadtplatz or town square.
 Besides farming, the colony’s primary industry was making telegraph poles, hewn lumber, and roofing shingles from its sawmill.
 When the Civil War broke out, men enlisted or were conscripted.
 The impact of the war taking the men into service shattered Ora Labora and it dissolved in 1871.